Take the house tour

 Welcome!
 The Pool on the Hill is just a short drive from Koh Samui Airport (you’ll be here in fifteen minutes or less).

-For a totally stress-free arrival your reservation will include complimentary airport transfer to and from Koh Samui Airport.
+For a totally stress-free arrival your reservation can include airport transfer to and from Koh Samui Airport.
 Our lovely team of staff will be ready to greet you at the house with big smiles, cold drinks and can help with your luggage.
 Your only job is to race through the gates and get your first glimpse of The Pool on the Hill.

-complimentary airport transfer
+quick and easy airport transfer

 juicy Thai mangoes (in season)